5 Best Shopify Apps for Last-Mile Delivery Management in eCommerce

 In the spirit of full disclosure, I do write this article being a part of the Track-POD team, which means I always put Track-POD first.
 But don’t be so quick to judge – see the features for yourself and decide if Track-POD will come first on your personal list too.

 As a solid last-mile tracking software, Track-POD provides all of the eCommerce benefits listed above.
-It also happens to have a two-way integration with Shopify, which means you can set orders to go into the system automatically (updated every minute).
+The system connects with Shopify via a Zapier integration, which means you can set orders to go into the system automatically.

 Once in the software, your deliveries can be planned and optimized right away.
 The fastest, safest, and most cost-effective routes are created for your drivers automatically, with account for vehicle capacity, drivers’ working hours, and preferred time windows of deliveries.